deamorim2/sdbs/EN-US/geography.rst

 ..

-  Open the DB Manager, execute the SQL instruction below and insert the layer in the view as ``LAX-CDG``.
+  Open the DB Manager, execute the SQL instruction below and add the layer in the view as ``LAX-CDG``.

 .. code-block:: sql